|Nutrition Facts (per serving)|

 Reduce heat to medium-low.
 Cover and cook for 15 minutes.
 Turn the carrots and continue cooking for about 15 minutes longer, or until fork-tender.
 The liquid should have cooked off and the carrots should be showing some caramelization at the end of the cooking time.

 Sprinkle the carrots with the fresh herbs.
-Squeeze two of the orange wedges over the carrots.
+Squeeze 2 of the orange wedges over the carrots.

 Toss to coat thoroughly and serve with remaining orange wedges.